The Texas Rangers are enjoying baseball and the fight. (Photo by F. Carter Smith)

 Kyle Gibson finally pitched like the Rangers expected.
 (Photo by F. Carter Smith)

-Rangers manager Chris Woodward left Kyle Gibson out to finish off a complete game shutout.
+Rangers manager Chris Woodward is trying to get his team to finish strong.
 (Photo by F. Carter Smith)

 Former AL MVP Jose Altuve has had some tough days at the plate.
 (Photo by F. Carter Smith)